 Four to six months after the injection, women who got the real nerve block reported 52 percent fewer moderate to severe hot flashes, while women with the placebo treatment reported about the same number of such hot flashes as before the injection.
 The most common side effect reported was pain at the injection site.

-Originally published in The University of California, Berkeley Wellness Letter (September 2011); Updated by Remedy Health Media - REMEDY's Healthy Living (Summer 2014)
+Originally published in The University of California, Berkeley Wellness Letter (September 2011); Updated by Remedy Health Media - REMEDY's Healthy Living (Summer 2014; Winter 2014)